olm3ca/PixelbookOSX/README.md

 ### Misc.
 - Read the [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/) on how to improve this hackintosh build and contribute here.
-- *When formatting the eMMC drive in Disk Utility, make sure to toggle "Show all Drives" and **erase the WHOLE drive**, not just the current partition.
+- When formatting the eMMC drive in Disk Utility, make sure to toggle "Show all Drives" and **erase the WHOLE drive**, not just the current partition.
 - Format the drive as `APFS`
 - Map your USB ports prior to installing macOS for a painless install.
 You **will** reget it if you don't.
 You can use [USBToolBox](https://github.com/USBToolBox/tool) to do that.
 If you are using USBToolBox (Mainly Windows users), you need a second kext that goes along with it.
 [Github repo here](https://github.com/USBToolBox/kext).
 USBToolBox will not work without this kext.
 - `itlwm` is more stable & faster than `AirportItlwm`
 - You might have DRM issues, there's no fix for this. :(
 - To fix the battery life on Ventura, you can set Low Battery Mode to be always enabled on battery.
 It's not perfect, but it helps.
-You can also use CPUFriend to tweak power settings but it might break sleep.
+You can also use CPUFriend to tweak power settings but it might cause your system to die on boot.
+Please test on external USB disk first.
 - eMMC will come up as an external drive in the boot picker since eMMC is just an embedded SD card.
 Nothing you can do about it.
 - To hide the drive picker, set `ShowPicker` to `False` in `Misc` ->` Boot` -> `ShowPicker`
 - `AppleXcpmCfgLock` and `DisableIOMapper` can be enabled or disabled.
 Makes no difference.